-iii.
+PBE Standard iii.
 Non-controlling interests

-Non-controlling interests are measured either at, on a PBE combination acquisition by acquisition basis, their proportionate share of the acquiree's identifiable net assets, or fair value.
+Non-controlling interests are measured either at, on a PBE combination by PBE combination basis, their proportionate share of the acquiree's identifiable net assets, or fair value.

 Non-controlling interests are allocated their share of net surplus or deficit after tax in the consolidated statement of comprehensive revenue and expense and are presented within equity in the consolidated statement of financial position separately from equity attributable to owners of the controlling entity.